NY Social Media Strategist Kris Ruby on Fox News Discussing Nike Kaepernick Controversy

 Political correctness can only go so far before it has the opposite effect.

-If you start losing tax breaks because of PR & Marketing stunts, there is now a direct cost to your bottom line.
+If you start losing tax breaks because of PR and Marketing stunts, there is now a direct cost to your bottom line.

 How many states will follow suit in terms of the precedent this sets and do the same to other brands who want to insert themselves into politics?